0: India

 The concept of zero as a written digit in the decimal place value notation was developed in India.
-A symbol for zero, a large dot likely to be the precursor of the still-current hollow symbol, is used throughout the Bakhshali manuscript, a practical manual on arithmetic for merchants.
-In 2017, three samples from the manuscript were shown by radiocarbon dating to come from three different centuries: from AD 224–383, AD 680–779, and AD 885–993, making it South Asia's oldest recorded use of the zero symbol.
-It is not known how the birch bark fragments from different centuries forming the manuscript came to be packaged together.

 The Lokavibhāga, a Jain text on cosmology surviving in a medieval Sanskrit translation of the Prakrit original, which is internally dated to AD 458 (Saka era 380), uses a decimal place-value system, including a zero.
 In this text, śūnya ("void, empty") is also used to refer to zero.